aswebdev/uxd/usability.md

 * Consistent language
 * Events should look and sound similar
-* Follow platform conventions (ios app v android app, desktop web browser)
+* Follow platform conventions (ios app vs android app, desktop web browser)

 ## Error prevention
 Attempt to eliminate any error prone situations but have good error messages in the event that an error occurs.
 Enable confirmations before completing critical actions.